 Professor Anna Whitelock

-Dean of the School of Communication and Creativity
+Dean of the School of Communication & Creativity

 School leadership team

 - Associate Dean Student Experience: Dr Ben Falk